Help choose your team's throwback uniform!

 3. Pittsburgh Penguins – Home Arena History

-The Flyers have played in the following home arenas:
+The Penguins have played in the following home arenas:

 1. Pittsburgh Civic Arena / Mellon Arena, Pittsburgh